officialrajdeepsingh/awesome-nextjs/README.md

 ## Animation

-- [Popply Library](https://www.popplylibrary.com) - Explore an animation, use it as you like, and enhance your tooltip with over 50+ available animation effects.
+- [Popply Library](https://www.popplylibrary.com) - Explore animations, use it as you like, and enhance your tooltip with over 50+ available animation effects.
 - [MotifyX](https://jatin-yadav05.github.io/MotifyX) - Enhance your designs with our curated selection of contemporary background patterns.
 Preview, customize, and apply with just a few clicks.

 ## Icons Library